agsh/onvif/README.md

 * `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
 Default is `#activeSource.profileToken`

+### getNodes(callback)
+*PTZ.* Returns the properties of the current PTZ node, if it exists.
+Use this function to get maximum number of presets, ranges of admitted values for x, y, zoom, iris, focus.
+Sets all information into `#nodes` property.

 ### relativeMove(options, callback)

-This is a relative pan-tilt-zoom method.
+*PTZ.* This is a relative pan-tilt-zoom method.
 Options for this method is a delta between desired and current position of the camera.

 The options are: